Dragon Fruit

 This plant is a species of tree in the cactus family.
 There are several varieties grown at Lennox Community Gardens: White Sapphire, Lemonade, Sugar, Pink Panther and American Beauty.

-Dragon Fruit can be used in salads and smoothies, ice creams, purees, jams and marmalades.
-They can also be dried or frozen.
-The flavour is mildly sweet, has tiny black crunchy kiwi-like seeds, and is in fact nutritious.
-The fruit contains high levels of vitamin C and carotene, which has anti-cancer properties.
+Dragon Fruit is delicious eaten fresh, and can also be used in salads and smoothies, ice creams, purees, jams and marmalades.
+They can be preserved by dehydrating or freezing.
+The flavour is mildly sweet and has tiny black crunchy kiwi-like seeds.

 Harvest when the skin is flaming pink and not any sooner because this fruit doesn’t continue to ripen off the plant.

 Dragon Fruit is known by many names, including Cactus Fruit, Strawberry Pear, Belle of the Night, and Moonlight Cactus.
-Based on the common names, you might infer that something perhaps happens in the night—you’d be right.
-Each large white fragrant flower opens for pollination on one night only, generally on the full or new moons, and then is withered by the morning.
+The large white fragrant flower opens for pollination on one night only, generally on the full or new moons, and then is withered by the morning.
 The dragon part of the name refers to the leathery skin and scaly spikes.

 Indigenous to South America, the Caribbean Islands and warm, humid climates, and cultivated in tropical and subtropical regions.